Skövde: Town after the fire

 In 1858, the population of the city increased and soon the railway stood finished.
 In 1859, the Västra stambanan ('Western Main Line') was inaugurated.
 Discussions on a newspaper began to take off.
 They got in touch with the editor of Göteborgs Handels- och Sjöfartstidning (Gothenburg Trade and Maritime News Journal), S.A.
 Hedlund, who promised to provide news content and editorials.
 The newspaper was called Sköfde Tidning (Skövde Newspaper) and was published every Saturday.
 The first issue came out on 13 November 1858.
-In 1960, the paper, then known as Västgöta Korrespondenten Skövde Tidning (VK – The West Göta Correspondent), joined together with Skaraborgs Läns Annonsblad (SLA – Skaraborg County Advertiser, founded in 1884).
+In 1960, the paper, then known as Västgöta Korrespondenten Skövde Tidning (VK – The West Göta Correspondent), joined with Skaraborgs Läns Annonsblad (SLA – Skaraborg County Advertiser, founded in 1884).

 On 18 June 1870, a hydrotherapy spa opened nearby the railway station, which had the effect of Skövde experiencing a short period as a spa resort.
-The spa, founded by Dr. Lars G Dovertie, was busily frequented by during the 1870s and 1880s.
+The spa, founded by Dr. Lars G Dovertie, was busily frequented during the 1870s and 1880s.
 Since 1992, the spa has been a student union building.

-In 1884 a company was formed to meet the need of an indoor riding arena.
+In 1884, a company was formed to meet the need of an indoor riding arena.
 The city voluntarily donated a spot just north of the city.
 The riding school was later to become a key player in future discussions about placing regiments in Skövde.
 1889 brought the issue of trying to get Life Regiment Hussars's recruit school to Skövde.
 It was suggested that this would see a shift from a 'tenement soldier' regiment (soldiers from Sweden's allotment system) to an enlisted troupe.
-In 1891 it was decided that Skövde would get the regiment in two years, but at the end of 1894 Örebro emerged as a competitor to Skövde. Örebro had certain advantages, for example a large indoor riding arena, but after new bids from Skövde, the town emerged victorious.
+In 1891, it was decided that Skövde would get the regiment in two years, but at the end of 1894 Örebro emerged as a competitor to Skövde. Örebro had certain advantages, for example a large indoor riding arena, but after new bids from Skövde, the town emerged victorious.
 Since 1896 the Husarernas rekrytskola ('Hussars Recruit School') has been located in Skövde.

 The latter half of the 20th century was characterised by furious redevelopment.
 This brought parking lots and the creation of monumental buildings, some arguably more beautiful than others.
 Centuries-old features of the cityscape were erased, in particular all the old wooden housing settlements in the old town's western part.
 Otherwise the 20th century in Skövde was characterised greatly by the presence of the military.
 Military-dressed men have been a marked feature of Skövde's streets, even if drastically less so at the end of the 20th century and into the new millennium.